Xeno-Organism Research Group

 Overview

 The Xeno-Organism Research Group (XORG) was an experimental organization formed in 1994 by Marilyn Foster prior to her arrest in 2006.
-The group specialized in esoteric and controversial analyses of systems it deemed to show "simultaneously lifelike, intelligent, and inhuman" behavior, which it dubbed "Xeno-Organisms".
+The group specialized in esoteric and controversial analyses of systems it deemed to show "simultaneously lifelike, intelligent, and inhuman" behavior, which it dubbed "xeno-organisms".
 Though this definition does not technically exclude intelligent animals and computer programs, the XORG are better known for their analyses of more abstract cases.
 A commonly cited example of such a system is the "invisible hand" of the market.

-By 1997, the XORG had shifted its focus toward a more specific kind of Xeno-Organism related to its study of Demoneurology.
+By 1997, the XORG had shifted its focus toward a more specific kind of xeno-organism related to its study of demoneurology.
 It is rumored that the group had access to exclusive documents from Afton Robotics, containing experimental data which inspired their theories.

 Common subjects of interest include information theory, consciousness, emotion, zero-point energy, and the foundations of quantum mechanics.
-It is best known for its idiosyncratic study of hypermanifestation, Electro-Dualism, Reverberative Wyrdic Quixology, and most famously, Dream Theory.
+It is best known for its idiosyncratic study of Hypermanifestation, Electro-Dualism, Reverberative Wyrdic Quixology, and most famously, Dream Theory.

 The group officially split up in December of 2003 after the breakdown and subsequent suicide of Rayleigh Ashby.